MannyASM/MacroTable_TR_to_PrintCh/README.md

 ----------
 Uses IBM proc HLASMCLG to assemble, link and execute the source program.

+For simplicity, all modules reside in Z01427.JCL

+YREGS macros comes from SYS1.MACLIB (it is the basic register equates to clarify reg notation).

 HEXTBL.MACRO
 ------------
 Contains the translation table used with the TR instruction.